-Data Scientists can drive innovation and growth, but you need to put in place the right foundation to fully unlock business value.
+Data scientists can drive innovation and growth, but you need to put the right foundation in place to fully unlock their value.

 Leaders in every business are excited about bringing cutting-edge data science to their industry, and data science is the most talked-about career of the last 10 years.
 But many businesses hire data scientists before they are ready, and these highly paid team members end up spending their time doing basic data integration and reporting.

 What does it take to be ready to hire data scientists?
 To answer this question, we need to understand the data hierarchy of needs: